-“Merciful gods,” Hopper whispered.
+“Good god,” Hopper whispered.
 “I’m going to kill you, and with this knife?
 And you’ve been carrying this knowledge with you for seven hundred years?
-So, that’s why you— But why would I kill you?”
+So, that’s why you— But why would I do such a thing?”

 “That’s what the premonition says,” Amma answered.
 “As for the reason… That I don’t know.
 But you have your share of talents too, don’t you?
 I don’t just predict the future.
 Just like you, I can sense the exact number of Umbra walking the earth.
-But unlike you, I can’t enter a person and charm him completely.
+But unlike you, I can’t sense each of them individually.
 That’s a rare gift.”

 “What do you mean?”
 Hopper asked perplexed.

 “Yes.”
 She closed her eyes.
-“It isn’t you I’ve been hiding from.
+“It isn’t you I’ve been hiding from in this place.
 That harvest wasn’t the last.
-The third harvest is drawing closer and it will be the bloodiest; perhaps it will really be the final harvest.
-It will be different from the others.
-Compared to it, all previous harvests will seem but the slightest of afflictions…”
+A third harvest is drawing closer and it will be the bloodiest; perhaps, the last.
+Different from the others.
+Next to it, all previous harvests will seem but the slightest of afflictions…”